First Passage Times for Continuous Quantum Measurement Currents

 where $\mathcal{G}[A]\rho = A\rho A^{\dagger}/\langle A^{\dagger}A\rangle_c - \rho$ and $\mathcal{H}[A]\rho = A\rho + \rho A^{\dagger} - \langle A + A^{\dagger}\rangle_c \rho$, with $\langle \bullet \rangle_c = \tr\{ \bullet \rho_c(t)\}$ and the effective Hamiltonian $H_{\rm eff} = H - \frac{i}{2}\sum_k L_k^\dagger L_k$.
 The stochastic charge up to time $t$ can be defined generally as $N(t) = \sum_k \nu_k \int dN_k(t)$, where $\nu_k$ are problem-specific coefficients describing the physical current in question.
 For example, in a system with one injection channel $L_+$ and one extraction channel $L_-$, the excitation current would have $\nu_+ = +1$ and $\nu_- = -1$, leading to a net charge $N(t) = \int \big[ dN_+(t) - dN_-(t)\big]$.

 The main object in FCS is the distribution $P(N,t)$ giving the probability that the stochastic charge $N(t)$ has a value $N$ at time $t$.
 Here we utilize the concept of a \emph{charge-resolved density matrix} $\rho_N(t)$, defined such that $P(N,t) {=} \tr\{\rho_N(t)\}$ and $\sum_N \rho_N(t) {=} \rho(t)$ (the unconditional state).
 The charge-resolved density matrix was first introduced for monitoring quantum jumps in quantum optics \cite{Zoller_quantum_1987} and later extended to quantum transport in mesoscopics \cite{li2016number, Li_Spontaneous_2005}.
-In terms of the conditional dynamics, the charge-resolved state reads $\rho_N(t) {=} E\big[\rho_c(t) \delta_{N(t),N} \big]$, where $N(t)$ is the stochastic charge and $E[\bullet]$ refers to the ensemble average over all trajectories~\footnote{As a consistency check, note how $\rho(t) = \sum_{N} ~\rho_N(t) = \sum_N~E\Big[\rho_c(t) \delta_{N(t), N} \Big] = E\big[ \rho_c(t)]$, as expected }.
-Using the tilted Liouvillian from FCS~\cite{Landi2022,Landi_2023_current,schaller2014,esposito2009}, we show in Appendix.~\ref{sec:derviation} that $\rho_N(t)$ evolves according to
+In terms of the conditional dynamics it reads $\rho_N(t) {=} E\big[\rho_c(t) \delta_{N(t),N} \big]$, where $N(t)$ is the stochastic charge and $E[\bullet]$ refers to the ensemble average over all trajectories~\footnote{As a consistency check, note how $\rho(t) = \sum_{N} ~\rho_N(t) = \sum_N~E\Big[\rho_c(t) \delta_{N(t), N} \Big] = E\big[ \rho_c(t)]$, as expected }. {Hence $\rho_N(t)$ can be interpreted on the ensemble averaged dynamics, conditioned on the assumption that at time $t$ the total accumulated charge is $N$.} Using the tilted Liouvillian from FCS~\cite{Landi2022,Landi_2023_current,schaller2014,esposito2009}, we show in \cite{supp_material} that $\rho_N(t)$ evolves according to the charge-resolved equation